Only 100 Companies Are Responsible For 71 Percent of Global Emissions, Says Study

 Domestic brands in shops that show freedom o

+Close, but not quite.
+I think the truth is that these companies produce most of the raw materials we use.
+Propylene, ethylene, and phenol are fossil fuel products.
+These are used to make most plastics, and BPA.
+BPA is used to make polycarbonate and epoxy.
+Epoxy is used to make carbon fiber and other composites.

+Formaldehyde is used in some industrial wood glues, like those used to create plywood and MDF.
+Since it's a commodity (and a dangerous one), there are probably very few companies producing formaldehyd

-Terrible misnomer (Score:3, Insightful)
+Terrible misnomer (Score:5, Insightful)

 They use "linked to" in the very broadest sense.
 There are less than a hundred major fossil fuel producers in the world, so of course it's "linked" to them.
 It's not like they are burning it though.
 It's not like we can just change 100 companies and remove more than half the greenhouse emissions.
 That's like saying because 70% of the world's greenhouse emissions are produced by 20 countries that it means 70% of the world's greenhouse emissions are linked to only 20 people (the current heads of state for those countries).